 - Use transaction keys and randomized terminal IDs

-- Validate terminals using merchant category codes, SSL flags, or other descriptors/values
+- Validate terminals using merchant category codes, SSL flags, etc.

 - Detect matches between refunds and previous sales